-Koreans are very family-orientated.
-Family members are very loyal to each other and dedicated to maintaining their nexus (characteristic ofsocieties).
+Koreans are very family-oriented.
+Family members are very loyal to each other and dedicated to maintaining their nexus (characteristic of societies).
 In some traditional/rural social circles, families can be so defining that they are perceived as having a collective .
 Therefore, the act of an individual can impact the perception of the entire family by others.

 The ultimate goal of most parents is to see their child be more educated and prosperous than themselves.
 As such, most Korean parents are utterly devoted to their children’s success.
 This is often expressed in a way that puts heavy expectations on the child to excel to reach their parent’s aspirations.
 Many Korean youths are put under immense pressure in their education and career.